MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 can store data in a variable and use the **InputObject** parameter to pass data to the `Out-File` cmdlet.

 `Out-File` saves data to a file but it does not produce any output objects to the pipeline.
-It only writes data to a file.

 ## RELATED LINKS